Markson-bit/TaskManager-cs/README.md

   3. Deleting specific tasks by their indexes.

 ### Ideas for future:
   ~~1.
-Adding incorrect values protection in action-menu.~~ Already realized.
+Adding incorrect values protection in action-menu.~~ Already implemented.

 ### Example screenshot: